orbitalquark/textadept/docs/api.md

 Whether or not to attempt to detect indentation settings for opened files.
 If any non-blank line starts with a tab, tabs are used.
-Otherwise, for the first non-blank line that starts with two or more spaces, that number of spaces is used.
+Otherwise, for the first non-blank line that starts with between two and eight spaces, that number of spaces is used.
 The default value is `true`.

 <a id="io.encodings"></a>